claramrk/node-random-color-generator/README.md

 Stretch goals
 if a user types "ask" instead of a color name, print questions to ask the user for the name of the color and the luminosity If a user types a size in the format of WWxHH (eg. 31x9) before the color and luminosity, it will use this as the size of the box

-##Tasks
-[X]Set up variable to use user input
-[X]Find library with colors and hex code assigned to it [X] write output text
-[] create function for random color
-[] create function for hue input
-[] create function for luminosity input
-[]create questions and functionality for "ask" []create questions and functionality for "format"